-Oklahoma Christian University (OC) alumna Lana Reynolds will become acting president of Seminole State College when current president Dr. Jim Utterback retires June 30.
+Oklahoma Christian University (OC) alumna Lana Reynolds will become president of Seminole State College when current president Dr. Jim Utterback retires June 30.

 “The future of Seminole State College is in excellent hands,” Utterback said.
 “Over the years, I have seen Lana serve this institution with integrity, dedication and hard work.
 It is undeniable that she has a love for the college and the skills to make the college excel.
 I believe her passion for SSC, combined with her vast experience and knowledge of our campus and community, will make her an extraordinary leader – one we are extremely fortunate to have.”